-In order for Harvest to know how to calculate the billable amount of your project, you’ll need to select an Hourly Rate.
-You can choose from several different types of hourly rates when creating a Time & Materials project:
+In order for Harvest to know how to calculate the billable amount of your project, you’ll need to select a Billable rate.
+You can choose from several different types of rates when creating a Time & Materials project:

-Project hourly rate – You’ll enter just one hourly rate for the entire project.
+Project billable rate – You’ll enter just one rate for the entire project.
 This rate gets applied to all billable hours tracked to the project, regardless of who works on it or what type of work is being done.

-Person hourly rate – Based on the hourly rate for each member of your team.
-Each team member you add to the project will need to have a billable rate entered.
+Person billable rate – Based on the billable rate for each member of your team.
+Each teammate you add to the project will need to have a billable rate entered.

-Task hourly rate – Based on the hourly rate for each task added to the project.
+Task billable rate – Based on the billable rate for each task added to the project.
 You’ll need to enter billable rates for all billable tasks.

 For Time & Materials projects, you can choose:

 - Total project hours – Set a time budget for the entire project.